0glabs/0g-doc/docs/run-a-node/validator-node.md

 ## Starting Your Node

-**5. Start the Testnet Node:** Start your node and it should begin the synchronisation process with the 0G testnet, downloading and verifying the blockchain's history.
+**5. Start the Testnet Node:** Start your node and it should begin the synchronization process with the 0G testnet, downloading and verifying the blockchain's history.

    ```bash
    0gchaind start